lmourabraga/lmourabraga/README.md

 ### Hello world! :wave: :wink:
 I'm Luã Braga from Brazil.
-Currently I do my job as Front-end Specialist at [Americanas SA](https://ri.americanas.com/en).
+Currently, I live in Europe and I do my job as Front-end Specialist working remotely for [Multivision](https://www.multivision.pt/).

-Here you will find a lot of studies and open sources projects I've been doing using Node JS as Back-End and React as Front-End.
+Here you will find a lot of studies and open-source projects I've been doing using Node JS as Back-End and React as Front-End.

 See some projects below: